The Battle at Lake Changjin II: Plot

 The PVA attacks Hagaru-ri.
 1st Marine Division commander Major general Oliver P. Smith is informed that that PVA are everywhere and coming in fast.
 The artillery battalion fires a creeping barrage ahead of the 7th Company.
 The Americans evacuate their hospital while Smith demands that the runway is kept open and he is put in contact with Tokyo.
 The scene then shifts to Tokyo where General Douglas MacArthur is attending a celebration.
 MacArthur receives a phone call from Smith who advises him that Hagaru-ri airfield is the rear line, that he lacks troops to hold the line and requests reinforcements to cover their withdrawal.
 MacArthur shouts "Smith this is war!
 Retreating is treason" and orders Smith to stop his retreat.
 The scene returns to Hagaru-ri where PVA artillery is now hitting the airfield and the rest of the base.
 A C-47 Skytrain is destroyed by artillery fire and Smith orders aircraft to use the road instead.
-Smith orders reinforcement of the Sumun Bridge and then orders a retreat from Hagaru-ri.
+Smith orders reinforcement of the Water Gate Bridge and then orders a retreat from Hagaru-ri.
 Yang is wounded by U.S. artillery fire mangling his hand but alone manages to load and fire an artillery piece destroying an American gun.
 The Americans retreat under artillery fire as the PVA infantry overrun Hagaru-ri.

 The scene shifts to the PVA 9th Corps headquarters at Chengfang-dong.
-Song Shilun is informed that the Marines are retreating and that the only route is across the Sumun Bridge.
-Peng orders the 7th Company to disengage from the fighting at Hagaru-ri to block the U.S. retreat at Sumun Bridge.
+Song Shilun is informed that the Marines are retreating and that the only route is across the Water Gate Bridge.
+Peng orders the 7th Company to disengage from the fighting at Hagaru-ri to block the U.S. retreat at Water Gate Bridge.
 At Hagaru-ri the 7th Company is mopping up.
 Wu Wanli who was injured in the attack gives his blanket to a badly wounded American in the hospital.
 The PVA troops rest and recuperate while the commanders meet and count their casualties, Qianli receives the identity tags of the 78 men who have been killed and then leaves a lit cigarette as an offering in the snow.

-Qianli receives the order to advance to the Sumun Bridge and destroy it.
+Qianli receives the order to advance to the Water Gate Bridge and destroy it.
 Qianli's radio operator points out a destroyed U.S. helicopter and says that in the future China will have their own better planes and Qianli responds that it is just a matter of time.
 Qianli orders the 7th Company to get ready to move out.

 The scene shifts to The White House where President Harry S. Truman receives a telegram from MacArthur requesting use of atomic bombs to win the war.
 A voiceover from a 30 November press conference has Truman avoiding saying whether or not atomic bombs would be used.